Spinone Italiano Temperament: What's Good About 'Em, What's Bad About 'Em

-The Italian Spinone Club says: "Everything about this breed suggests great strength."
+The Spinone Italiano Club says: "Everything about this breed suggests great strength."

 Kind and patient in the home, the Italian Spinone is a serious, tireless hunting machine in the field.

 Though he looks gruff, rather like a wise old grandfather, the Spinone is happy and playful, even clownish.

 Youngsters can be restless and require lots of attention, but adults are calm and laid-back, as long as they are given sufficient daily exercise, including swimming if possible.
 Remember that this is a hunting breed, not an apartment decoration.

 This sweet-natured dog needs lots of early exposure to people and strange sights and sounds.
 When well socialized, he may turn out quite friendly or remain a bit cautious, yet poised.